zhenga8533/bbvw-wiki/docs/pokemon/anorith.md

 !!! warning "WARNING"

-    Some forms may not be available in Blaze Black/Volt White.
-Also information on evolutions may not be 100% accurate; it is currently quite complex to track generational evolution data.
+    Information on evolutions may not be 100% accurate; differences between evolution methods across generations are not accounted for.

 ### Forms